kyma-project/busola/docs/features.md

   },
   ```

 - **SSO_LOGIN** – is used to configure data necessary for the SSO login such as an issuer address, client’s ID, client’s Secret and scopes.
-If clientSecret is omitted, a public client is assumed.
+If `clientSecret` is omitted, a public client is used.

   ```bash
   "SSO_LOGIN": {